amanmehta-maniac/amanmehta-maniac.github.io/_posts/2018-08-08-Coding-Period-8.md

 read_time: true
 ---

-After completing the required scripts to fetch all the templates and testing their correctness I was ready to generate the train and test data for the composition idea.
+After completing the required scripts to fetch all the templates and testing their correctness, I was ready to generate the train and test data for the composition idea.

 The generation of train and test set for this experiment was a little different from the scripts I had been using.
 The subtle difference is that, the test set will include c○b template, which **should not** be seen in the train set.
 So, I had to create two annotations separately for train and test data namely - annotations_composite_train.csv, annotations_composite_test.csv, where the test.csv had only 2 composite out of 18 (so that test data ~10%).